Tender Pork Julienne (炒肉丝 Chao Rousi)

 - 1 tablespoon corn starch

 - Cut the pork tenderloin against the grain into rounds.
-Then stack a few rounds and cut them, with the grain, into julienne strips (about 0.4 inch or 1 cm thick).
+Then stack a few rounds and cut them, with the grain, into julienne strips (no more than 0.4 inch or 1 cm thick).
 Put all the julienne strips in a mixing bowl.

 - Add the 1/2 teaspoon of kosher salt (or 1/4 teaspoon table salt) to the mixing bowl and mix thoroughly.
 Then slowly add the 3 tablespoons of water (add and mix 1 tablespoon of water at a time to allow the pork to absorb the water).
 Let the meat marinate for 15 minutes on the counter (stir once in between).